Sheillah27/Sheillah27/README.md

 - 👋 Hi, I’m @Sheillah27
-- 👀 I’m interested in learning new trends in tech space
+- 👀 I’m interested in learning more about coding
-- 🌱 I’m currently learning front-end sofware development
+- 🌱 I’m currently learning front-end software development
 - 💞️ I’m looking to collaborate on projects that will help me gain skills in the area of coding
 - 📫 How to reach me : Email me on wafulasheillah144@gmail.com